Massachusetts Residency Classification

 4. A member of the Armed Forces of the United States who is stationed in Massachusetts on active duty pursuant to military orders, his or her spouse and dependent children.
 A person does not gain or lose in-state status solely by reason of his or her presence in any state or country while a member of the Armed Forces of the United States and on active duty.

-5. Any person who is registered at an institution as a Massachusetts resident shall be eligible for continued classification as a Massachusetts resident for tuition purposes (until attainment of the degree for which he or she is enrolled) during continuous attendance at that institution.
+5. Any person who is registered at UMMS-School of Medicine as a Massachusetts resident shall be eligible for continued classification as a Massachusetts resident for tuition purposes (until attainment of the degree for which he or she is enrolled) during continuous attendance at UMMS-School of Medicine.

 6. The spouse of any person who is classified or is eligible for classification as a Massachusetts resident is likewise eligible for classification as a Massachusetts resident.
 This provision will not apply in the case of a spouse in the United States on a non-immigrant visa.